 Since obesity is frequently caused or exacerbated by poor lifestyle choices, wouldn’t it make sense for Physicians to more aggressively treat unhealthy lifestyles rather than just prescribe medications that only manage the symptoms of chronic illness rather than cure it?
 If you are a Doctor, do you talk to your overweight or obese patients about the importance of weight loss and what they need to do to achieve it?
 Do you give them specific instructions about what they need to eat and/or what type and how much exercise they need to do?
 Or do you just tell them they need to diet and exercise and leave them to figure it out on their own?
 Do you refer your obese patients to professional personal trainers, licensed nutritionists, or licensed psychologists?
 If not, why not??

 If you’re a Physician who’s interested in better serving your patients, consider building your own network of allied health professionals that can fill the voids that you can’t.
-If you’d like to refer your obese patients to me for physical exercise, here’s how I handle it:
+If you’d like to refer your obese patients to me for physical exercise or habit based nutrition coaching, here’s how I handle it:

 1) Fill out a written medical clearance form that indicates any specific exercise restrictions or recommendations and give it to your patient during their annual physical or follow up appointment.
 They are already sitting in front of you so everything is fresh in your mind, and it sends a message to your patient that you’re serious about them starting an exercise program.
 You can download my post rehab medical release form and tweak it to fit your needs if you wish.
 This eliminates postage and eliminates them having to call you later because they’ll need to get medical clearance before starting an exercise program (needing to call the Doc and wait to get clearance stops some people in their tracks).
 I’d recommend making a copy to keep in their file so that when they lose it (and many of them will), it’s easier to re-send a copy to the patient rather than having to fill out another form while trying to remember the details of that particular person which you saw several months ago.